0xdea/jiggy/README.md

 ## Features

 * Minimalistic (but effective) mouse jiggler, with no setup needed.
-* Mouse jiggling won't interfere with your regular activities.
+* As implemented, mouse jiggling won't interfere with your regular activities.
 * Thanks to mouse wheel scroll, the new Microsoft Teams should not display you as away.
 * Cross-platform support for macOS, Windows, and Linux.